-50 The Council aims to use its resources efficiently, effectively and economically.

-51 The Council's Procurement Strategy and associated polices and procedures provide guidance and advice to Members and officers to ensure that Procurement is carried out in an effective and ethical manner.
+- 51. The Council aims to use its resources efficiently, effectively and economically. - 52.
+The Council has a robust set of documentation to provide guidance and advice to Members and officers to ensure that Procurement is carried out in an effective and ethical manner.
 This documentation includes Contract Procedure Rules and a Contract Management Toolkit.
 These documents are regularly reviewed to reflect changes in local requirements and EU policy and legislation.